chukiagosoftware/software-engineer-blog/content/pages/about.md

 The Cloud was good for a while, but then it became a bit much.

 * Multiple clouds. :circus_tent:
-* Unclear and changing APIs :trollface:
+* Unclear and changing APIs :man_firefighter:
 * Climbing cloud costs :money_with_wings:
 * Outages :shit:
 * Growing Customer Acquisition Cost :moneybag: